The EV Charger Tax Credit Expired June 30, 2026: Can You Still Claim It?

 - Low-income (based on median household income)

-How to Check Your Eligibility
+How to Check Before You File

 What About the Electrical Panel Tax Credit?

-If you're wondering whether there's a separate tax credit for a panel upgrade, there was — but it's already gone.
+If you're wondering whether there's a separate tax credit for a panel upgrade, there was, but it's already gone.
 The 25C Energy Efficient Home Improvement Credit, which covered up to $600 for electrical panel upgrades, expired on December 31, 2025 under the same legislation.

 If you completed a panel upgrade in 2025, you can still claim the 25C credit on your 2025 tax return using IRS Form 5695.
 But for work done in 2026, the panel upgrade credit is no longer available.